cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 For setting up Bluetooth, please refer to the official e-puck website.
-For uploading the last firmware on your robot, switch on your robot, press the `Upload to e-puck robot...` button on the control window and finally select the select the COM port which corresponds to your robot and the "WEBOTS_MODULES_PATH /projects/robots/e-puck/transfer/firmware/firmware-x.x.x.hex" file located in your Webots directory (*x.x.x* has to be replaced by the current firmware's version).
+For uploading the last firmware on your robot, switch on your robot, press the `Upload to e-puck robot...` button on the control window and finally select the select the COM port which corresponds to your robot and the "WEBOTS\_MODULES\_PA TH/projects/robots/e-puck/transfer/firmware/firmware-x.x.x.hex" file located in your Webots directory (*x.x.x* has to be replaced by the current firmware's version).